-Otitis externa is an inflammation and/or infection of the ear canal.
+Otitis externa is redness and swelling of the ear canal.
 The ear canal is the tube leading from the outer ear to the eardrum.
-Because it is often found in swimmers, particularly in warm, humid climates, it is often referred to as swimmer’s ear.

 |Regions of the Ear|

 The acute type is more common in children.
 Risks for otitis externa are:

 - Getting water in the ear—especially from swimming or bathing

 - Putting objects in the ear